Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Simulation Studies

-For each data generation model, we generate $2000$ replicated datasets of size $n=1000$ and estimate the causal parameters using six methods: (i) a naive least-squares fit of the MSM (\ref{equa-2.4}); (ii) the correctly specified response model; (iii) two–PS regression adjustment in a single stage; (iv) two-stage approach with PS regression; (v) two-stage approach with IPW; and (vi) two-stage approach with AIPW.
+For each data generation model, we generate $2000$ replicated datasets of size $n=1000$ and estimate the causal parameters using six methods: (i) a naive least-squares fit of the MSM (\ref{msm}); (ii) the correctly specified response model; (iii) two–part PS regression adjustment in a single stage; (iv) two-stage approach with PS regression in Stage II; (v) two-stage approach with IPW in Stage II; and (vi) two-stage approach with AIPW in Stage II.

-\cite{brookhart2006variable} note that including covariates unrelated to the exposure but related to the outcome can reduce the variance of causal effect estimators without introducing bias.
+Including covariates unrelated to the exposure but related to the outcome can reduce the variance of causal effect estimators without introducing bias \citep{brookhart2006variable}.
 Accordingly, we consider two propensity score specifications: (i) including only exposure-related covariates and (ii) including all outcome-related covariates.
-In data-generation model~2 these sets coincide, so the two specifications are identical.
+Under the second data generation model, these sets coincide, so the two specifications are identical.